Amazon, Berkshire Hathaway And JPMorgan Chase Launch New Health Care Company

 According to recent annual reports, taken together the three companies employ more than 950,000 people worldwide.

-The three CEOs say they're aware of the enormous problem they face.
+The three CEOs say they're aware of the enormous challenges they face.

 "The health care system is complex, and we enter into this challenge open-eyed about the degree of difficulty," said Jeff Bezos, Amazon founder and CEO.
 "Hard as it might be, reducing health care's burden on the economy while improving outcomes for employees and their families would be worth the effort."